parquito/EL2020/README.md

 Next, you will need to make a python flask server to use you sql database info and serve an html file.
 Create a new directory called templates and create a file called index.html inside. index.html will display information from the flask server which gets it's info from the sql database.

-Here is an example of my breadboard correctly wired:
+Here is an example of my breadboard correctly wired and a demonstration of the smoke detector: